jonitram/soundboardbot/README.md

     $ brew install ffmpeg

-4. Run (requires python3 & pip) for setup:
+4. To set the bot up run this command (requires python3 and pip):

     $ sh setup.sh

-5. Run to start the bot:
+5. Finally, to start the bot run this command:

     $ python3 soundboardbot.py